-#1 - Where east meets west: Geographically and culturally, Budapest is at the border of Western and Eastern Europe.
-Over the centuries, Budapest was subjugated by Ottoman Turks, the Austrian Habsburg Empire, and the Soviet Union, and each of these powers left distinctive marks on the city.
+#1 - Where Eastern Europe meets Western Europe: Geographically and culturally, Budapest is at the border of Western and Eastern Europe.
+Over the centuries, Budapest was subjugated by Ottoman Turks, the Austrian Habsburg Empire, and the Soviet Union, and each of them left distinctive marks on the city.
 Not only on how it looks, but also its inhabitants.
 Are you looking for a clean, disciplined, orderly, well-functioning city?
 Or an exciting, unpredictable, loud, gritty urban center with an edge?
 You will find them both here.

 #2 - Naturally beautiful: By all objective measures, Budapest is shockingly pretty.
 Divided by the Danube River, Buda sits majestically on top of hilly greeneries that were once the eastern bastion of the Roman Empire.
 The hot-springs-rich Gellért Hill and the medieval Castle District, parts of UNESCO’s World Heritage sites, graciously look down at the flatlands of Pest, which is boiling with energy.
 In-between is Margaret Island, a leafy weekend hangout for locals.